 ASUSTeK suggest to add ‘other changes if needed, can be discussed’.
 Xiaomi do not see a need for further discussion.
 Nokia, ZTE ok to further check.
 Ericsson think we can discuss based on company contributions.

-For 8Tx : Capture in MAC for UL HARQ “Each HARQ process supports one TB.”
+For 8Tx : Capture in MAC for UL HARQ “Each HARQ process supports one or two TBs.”

 Proposal 6: For RIL C520, due to different views on whether/how to further clarify anything, no more changes for now and keep the changes in last meeting.